Gankare/portfolio/Frostfall/README.md

 ## - Npc's
 ### Wendigo

-I found a oldschool wendigo model that fit my game perfectly.
+I found an oldschool wendigo model that fit my game perfectly.
 So I got premission from Evan Sorrell, the guy who made the model to use it for my project.
-He makes horror games this is his website:
+He makes horror games, this is his website:
 [Pixelwolf.net site](https://pixelwolf.net/)

 ![Frostfall Jumpscare](/Frostfall/Images/WendigoStare.png)
  <img src="/Frostfall/Images/Wendigo.png" alt="Wendigo" width="450" height="410">

-### Walking patern
+### Walking pattern

 The wendigo slowly chases the player almost constantly with the "Ai move to" node set to the player.
 When the wendigo sees the player with the "OnSeePawn(pawnsensing)" event, the wendigo stands still and screams, then gains a high speed that goes down each second.
 If the wendigo does not see the player for 10 seconds, the wendigo stop chasing the player for a while, just walking around randomly before starting to slowly chase the player again.